nattlip/com.jilles.rfxcom.2/README.md

             added Eldat Rx09 Easywave usb stick which receives Easywave Rf on a pi 3 as virtual rfxcom device

-			to make the pi usbserial driver work with the Aldat Rx09 usbstick see
+			to make the pi usbserial driver work with the Eldat Rx09 usbstick see

 			https://raspberrypi.stackexchange.com/questions/78908/eldat-easywave-usbserial-device-not-detected/79020#79020